MariaAguiar/cub3D_invalid_map_tester/README.md

 cub3D Invalid Maps Tester

-Test your 42 School cub3D's parsing against a list of invalid maps

-Prerequisites:
+Automated tester to validate map parsing logic for the 42 School cub3D project, a raycasting 3D engine.
+This script checks your project’s handling of invalid maps and helps detect parsing errors and memory leaks early.

+✅ Features

+- Runs a suite of invalid map files against your cub3D executable.

+- Validates that no window is opened during execution (ensuring proper error handling).

+- Optional Valgrind mode to check for memory leaks.

+- Lightweight Bash script, easy to integrate into your workflow.

+🔍 Prerequisites

-- Your executable is named cub3D, as requested per the project's subject
+- Your executable must be named cub3D (per project requirements).
-- If you use the valgrind option, make sure your executable is compiled without -fsanitize statements

-Instructions:
+- For Valgrind mode, compile without -fsanitize flags.

+🚀 Usage

-- Place the contents of this repository next to your cub3D executable
+1. Place the contents of this repository next to your cub3D executable.

+2. Access the repo and run:
-- Run: chmod 777 ./tester.sh; ./tester.sh [valgrind]
+   chmod 777 ./tester.sh; ./tester.sh [valgrind]

-Evaluating the results:
+📌 Evaluating Results

-- Your program must not open a window during the whole execution of the ./tester.sh command listed above If it does, it is opening an invalid map, which can result in erroneous behaviour later on.
+- Your program must not open a window during the entire run of ./tester.sh.
-- You can use the valgrind rule to check for leaks during execution of the ./tester.sh command listed above Compilation of -fsanitize statements without this rule can further help in this regard
-- At the time of writing, this program has not been tested against final cub3D projects.
-  Please, see this program as an auxiliar program and not as a means of final testing.

-Thank you!
+- If a window appears, your parser is accepting invalid maps, which may cause undefined behavior later.

+- Use the valgrind argument to detect leaks.
+Compiling with -fsanitize flags (outside Valgrind mode) can help catch further issues.